 Usually, there is no need for treatment for Tyson glands, as they are normal and benign modified glands.
-However, if they cause any kind of discomfort or low self-esteem, it is recommended to visit a urologist so he can suggest the most suitable treatment.
+However, if they cause any kind of discomfort or low self-esteem, you are advised to consult a doctor for treatment treatment.

 What causes Tyson glands to appear

 Tyson glands are glands that are present in the penis since birth, and there is no other cause related to their appearance.
-However, they are more visible during erection and sexual intercourse, as they are responsible for the production of lubricant liquid which eases penetration.
+However, they are more visible during erection and sexual intercourse, as they are responsible for the production of lubricant liquid to reduce friction.

-As well as being normal, and benign, Tyson glands do not lead to signs or symptoms.
-However, some men may feel uncomfortable with their appearance.
-Tyson glands are little white papules that appear under the head of the penis and they do not itch or hurt.
-However, if you have papules and then a symptom appears, it is important to go to the doctor so that the cause can be identified as that may not be Tyson glands.
+As mentioned, they are normal, and benign, and do not result in any signs or symptoms like itching or pain.
+However, some men may feel uncomfortable with their appearance, as they are little white papules that appear under the head of the penis.
+If you have visible papules and experience symptoms, it is important to see your doctor so that the cause can be identified, as that may not be Tyson glands.

 In these cases, the urologist may recommend:

-- Cauterization: this technique consists in using an electric current to burn the glands and remove them from the glans.
-Usually, this procedure is done with a local anesthetic;
+- Cauterization: this technique consists of using an electric current to burn the glands and remove them.
+Usually, this procedure is done under local anesthetic.

 - Small surgical procedure: the doctor applies a local anesthetic and then uses a scalpel to remove the glands.
-An experienced urologist can do this in the consulting room;
+An experienced urologist can do this in the exam room;

-Even though it would be easier to apply topical medication or lotion to remove Tyson glands, these still do not exist.
-Additionally, removing the pearly penile papules can cause the skin of the penis to dry out, and it gets irritated and breaks easily.
+Even though it would be easier to apply topical medication or lotion to remove Tyson glands, there are none available for this purpose.
+It is important to conisder that removing the pearly penile papules can cause the skin of the penis to dry out, and it gets irritated and breaks easily.
 So, urologists usually avoid it and they do not recommend it.

 Is there a home treatment?

-There are various home treatments, such as acids and medication for warts and callous.
+There are various home treatments, such as acids and medication for warts and callouses.
 However, these are not safe, as they can cause serious irritation of the penis, and should be avoided.
-In any case, we advise that you check with a urologist before trying to do any home treatment.
+In any case, we advise that you check with a urologist before trying any home treatment.

 Are pearly penile papules contagious?

-Pearly penile papules, provoked by the presence of Tyson glands are not contagious and so they are not considered a sexually transmitted disease.
+Pearly penile papules that are caused by Tyson glands are not contagious and are not considered a sexually transmitted infection.

-A lot of times, these lesions can be confused with genital warts provoked by the HPV virus, so the only way of confirming the diagnosis is to check with a urologist.
+A lot of times, these lesions can be confused with genital warts (which are caused by the HPV virus), therefore the only way to confirm diagnosis is to consult your doctor.